 where Rx,−1, R−1,y represent the reference samples located at the top and left boundaries of current sample (x, y), respectively, and R−1,−1 represents the reference sample located at the top-left corner of the current block.

 If PDPC is applied to DC, planar, horizontal, and vertical intra modes, additional boundary filters are not needed, as required in the case of HEVC DC mode boundary filter or horizontal/vertical mode edge filters.
 PDPC process for DC and Planar modes is identical and clipping operation is avoided.
 For angular modes, pdpc scale factor is adjusted such that range check is not needed and condition on angle to enable pdpc is removed (scale >=0 is used).
 In addition, PDPC weight is based on 32 in all angular mode cases.
+The PDPC weights are dependent on prediction modes and are shown in Table 3-5.
+PDPC is applied to the block with both width and height greater than or equal to 4.

 Figure 17 illustrates the definition of reference samples (Rx,−1, R−1,y and R−1,−1) for PDPC applied over various prediction modes.
 The prediction sample pred(x’, y’) is located at (x’, y’) within the prediction block.
 As an example, the coordinate x of the reference sample Rx,−1 is given by: x = x’ + y’ + 1, and the coordinate y of the reference sample R−1,y is similarly given by: y = x’ + y’ + 1 for the diagonal modes.
 For the other annular mode, the reference samples Rx,−1 and R−1,y could be located in fractional sample position.
 In this case, the sample value of the nearest integer sample location is used.